Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 - By KevgenGD.

 cube 41:
-- By sharkcrome.
+- By Sharkcrome.

 cube 42:
-- By sharkcrome.
+- By Sharkcrome.
 - CREEPAH!.

 cube 44: